 Raw Energy recipes contain no sugar, fruit juice concentrate, jams or jellies, marshmallows or fluff, corn sirup, chocolate sirup, flour, dairy products, refined salt, candy pieces, toasted or roasted ingredients, malt sugar, chocolate or butterscotch chips, sulfured dried fruit, or hydrogenated fats.

 They do contain raw nuts and seeds, raw nut butters, raw unprocessed honey, unsulfured dried fruits and coconut, raw oats, raw carob and raw cocoa, freshly extracted juices, nut milks, and all types of fresh and frozen fruits.

 If you're intrigued by the idea of trying raw food recipes, this book is a good starter.
+The author uses the food in this book as fuel for his side company where he resell SEO.
 It seems it would be easy to explore raw foods by way of snacks, drinks, appetizers and desserts.
 From there, we can see for ourselves how our health is effected, how we feel more energized longer, and how we can add more healthy choices to our lifestyle.

 Support SDR by picking up your copy.

 February 5, 2010: The Winner of the book giveaway is Lynn C. CONGRATULATIONS LYNN!!!